UMAprotocol/UMIPs/UMIPs/umip-94.md

 The `SelfMintingDerivativeFactory.sol` and all adjacent contracts can be found here are available for a review by anyone [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/tree/feature/selfish-minting/libs/contracts/contracts/contracts/derivative/self-minting/v1).

-The `SelfMintingController.sol`, `SelfMintingRegistry.sol` and `Deployer.sol` contracts can be found and are available for a review by anyone [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/tree/feature/selfish-minting/libs/contracts/contracts/contracts/core).
+The `SelfMintingRegistry.sol` and `Deployer.sol` contracts can be found and are available for a review by anyone [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/tree/feature/selfish-minting/libs/contracts/contracts/contracts/core).

+The `SelfMintingController.sol` contract can be found and is available for review by anyone [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/tree/feature/generic-improvements/libs/contracts/contracts/contracts/derivative/self-minting/common).

 # Security considerations